john-coffman/Esoteric-Programming-Language/README.md

 I dont really know how to fix this but in my sample programs I will list the capablities but noting that they will not run due to these massive errors in my code

+Also you can look at the House.py to understand what the final outcome was supposed to look like but I had difficulty putting that into the final project

 (3) gives me clear instructions on how to run your code from the command line.

 To run from command line it is a simple python script so